invenia/Intervals.jl/docs/src/index.md

 sets of comparison operators are available: `<`/`>` and `≪`/`≫`.

-The standard `<` and `>` operators (which are not explicitly defined, but are derived from `isless`) simply compare the leftmost endpoint of the intervals, and are used for things like `sort`, `min`, `max`, etc.
+The standard `<` and `>` operators (which are not explicitly defined, but are derived from `isless`) simply compare the lowermost endpoint of the intervals, and are used for things like `sort`, `min`, `max`, etc.

 The `≪` and `≫` operators (the Unicode symbols for "much less than" and "much greater than",